codfish/codfish.io/_posts/2016-05-28-create-a-dashed-bulleted-list.md

 layout: post
 date: 2016-05-28 16:58:00
 title: 'Create an unordered list with dash bullets'
-tags: 'css'
+tags: '#css'
-excerpt: 'Building a simple unordered list with dashes for bullets.'
+excerpt: 'Building a simple unordered list with dashes for bullets with CSS.'
 ---

 I was building a marketing page for a client and while looking at a mockup, I came across a simple unordered, bulleted list using dashes.
 It's been awhile since I've written CSS consistently, so at first glance I thought that I was just going to be able to build this easily by setting the `list-style-type` property.
 I started to style the list however, and came to realize that dash is not a choice for `list-style-type`.